shawnzhu/artifacts-v2/README.md

 * Go v1.7.3
 * A running PostgreSQL v9
 * credentials for saving object into AWS S3
-* a piece signing key for JWT token verification
+* a public key for verifying JWT token signed by a private key

 ## Install